 Our water… use good clean pure water, try to stay away from the tap water.
-I like to use distilled water or bottled water.
+I like to use distilled water, bottled water or rain water.

 Most of the care recommends changing the water every 3-7 days, so you can see good water is important for these plants to do well.

-Next, we know that high salts shows up as burn the leaves or brown tips of Dracaena sanderiana plants.
+Next, we know that high salts shows up as yellow leaves, burned leaf tips, and brown edges of Dracaena sanderiana plants.

-Most of our salt build ups come from adding liquid fertilizers to the water.
+Most of our salt build ups come from adding water soluble houseplant fertilizers to the water.
 You’ll also find salts in your city water.

 It’s probably best to not fertilize Lucky Bamboo or dracaena plants at all.

 Again you see the importance of a good clean water source.